Follow Along on SkillCat: "Wiring Diagrams" Course!

 Schematic Diagrams

-For example, the notes section may have a note about the crankcase heater (CH) on a schematic diagram.
-The notes may say something like “CH not used on all diagrams”.
-If you did not read the notes, you may have an incorrect understanding of the circuit.
-The CH may not be present.
+Now that you have an understanding of schematic symbols, the notes section of the schematic wiring diagram is what you'll want to see next.
+It includes important information about the electrical circuit.
+The notes section may have a note about the crankcase heater (CH) and may say something like “CH not used on all diagrams”.
+If you don't read the notes, you may have an incorrect understanding of the electrical circuit.

 There are two sides of every circuit: